hello@ouryearinbali.com

 Student KITAS

-The school will organise it for you via their legal department and take your child to immigration using their own visa agent but you still have to organise your own personal visas separately.
+These are issued for one year and are renewable each year during the study period.
+The school has their legal department so they will organise this visa for your child.
+The school will take your child to immigration for an ID check by using their own visa agent.
+Understand as the parents, you will still have to organise your own personal visas separately.

 Can you process a visa or KITAS for me and how long does it take?